brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 ## 2. Authentication <a name="authentication"></a>
 To access our data, you will need an API key.
 If you do not have one, see our developer [quickstart guide](#overview).

-We suport two methods of authentication.
+We suport the following two methods of authentication.

 Authenticating in your request header:
 ```